-So does this discrepancy preclude 2 Maccabees from being scripture?
+So does this discrepancy preclude 2 Maccabees from being read by God’s people?
 No, because it was accepted into the canon of Christian scripture, along with 1 Maccabees, in the 4th century AD after having been used as such by the Church from the beginning, while the books of 3 and 4 Maccabees were rejected, at least by the Western Church.
-This book is one of those termed “deuterocanonical” because its universal acceptance took longer than the protocanonical books such as the Pentateuch.
-But the Holy Spirit guided the Church into accepting it as scripture, in spite of its discrepancies.
 And it’s clear that the author didn’t set out to deceive when he wrote the history, unlike the forged gospels and epistles of the Gnostics during the period of the early Church.

 A similar example of this kind of discrepancy can be found in the New Testament, where Judas Iscariot also dies twice.
 In his gospel Matthew tells us that Judas “went and hanged himself”.
 With the 30 pieces of silver that he obtained to betray Jesus, the chief priests “After conferring together, they used them to buy the potter’s field as a place to bury foreigners” (Matt 27:5, 7).